PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ```

 Where `address` is the address of the debug interface on the device or the device's hostname.
 If the device is already selected, the `address` parameter can be omitted.
-For example, to get shell on the previously selected device, do the following:
+For example, to get a shell on a previously selected device, do the following:

 ```
 $ mbl-cli shell